- About us

 - Ombudsman Team

-VIAS was awarded the BGF seal of approval in St. Pölten on 18 February 2016 in a festive setting after successfully completing work on the project We For Us.
-This award was presented to VIAS by the Federal Minister for Health, Dr Sabine Oberhauser in person.
+VIAS was awarded the BGF seal of approval for the Wir für uns project in St. Pölten on February 18, 2016 following successfully project work.
+This award was presented to VIAS by the Federal Minister for Health, Dr. Sabine Oberhauser in person.
 Other companies from Lower Austria also received the BGF seal of approval at this event.

-The We For Us project was set up on 30.04.2012.
-In the three years or so of its duration, the project has been successfully implemented by a lot of detailed work, but also by larger projects.
+The Wir für uns project was set up on 30.04.2012.
+In its more than 3- year duration, the project has been successfully implemented through a lot of detailed work, but also by larger projects.

-Through the collaboration of our security control bodies, trainers, SKAs, service officers, coordinators, daily planners, service planners, duty officers, the training & recruitment controller, security & service manager, the general management, the corporate management and works councils, we are supported by over 420 employees in 16 health circles, 6 project groups and innumerable meetings and discussions, enabling us attain our common goal of promoting health at work.
+Through the cooperation of our security control bodies, trainers, SKAs, service officers, coordinators, daily planners, service planners, duty officers, the training & recruitment department, security & service manager, the general management, the corporate management and works councils, we are supported by over 420 employees.

 Own E-Mail account for all staff